Multi-Shot-Approximation-of-MDPs/Self-Guided-ALPs-Discounted-Cost/README.md

     grbgetkey xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx
     ```

-10. Provided that the `ALP` environment and Gurobi are correctly installed, you can employ the following code to solve test instances of perishable inventory control application.
+10. Provided that the `ALP` environment and Gurobi are correctly installed, you can employ the following code to solve test instances of perishable inventory control applications.
 Please run the following code:
     ```
     ./run_PIC.sh
     ```
-    The `run_PIC.sh` file solves the first instance of the perishable inventory control problem using the FALP algorithm with 20 random Fourier features, where FALP is fomrulated using a uniform state-relevance distribution (refer to the paper and code for details).
+    The `run_PIC.sh` file solves the first instance of the perishable inventory control problem using the FALP algorithm with 20 random Fourier features, where FALP is formulated using a uniform state-relevance distribution (refer to the paper and code for details).
 You can find the specifications (e.g., cost parameters) of this instance under the path `MDP/PIC/Instances/instance_1.py`.
 To solve this instance using an alternate algorithm, you can modify the file `run_PIC.sh`.
 For instance, changing the `algo_name` from `FALP` to `SG-FALP` in this file and rerunning `run_PIC.sh` will display the output for the self-guided FALP algorithm applied to this instance.
 A screenshot of the output of these algorithms is attached below:
     <img src="output.png">

 11. To solve the test instance of Bermudan options pricing problem, please run `run_BerOpt.sh` file.